Golden Globe Awards: Stars react to nominations

 "Huge thanks to the Hollywood Foreign Press Association and the Russian hackers that made our nominations possible," the actress said.

-Dreyfus was joined in her category by Rachel Bloom ("Crazy Ex-Girlfriend"), Sarah Jessica Parker ("Divorce"), Issa Rae ("Insecure"), Gina Rodriguez ("Jane the Virgin") and Tracee Ellis Ross ("black-ish").
+Louis-Dreyfus was joined in her category by Rachel Bloom ("Crazy Ex-Girlfriend"), Sarah Jessica Parker ("Divorce"), Issa Rae ("Insecure"), Gina Rodriguez ("Jane the Virgin") and Tracee Ellis Ross ("black-ish").

-Dreyfus wasn't the only nominee who got political in the aftermath of her nomination.
+Louis-Dreyfus wasn't the only nominee who got political in the aftermath of her nomination.
 "Transparent" creator Jill Soloway used her moment to highlight the importance of her Amazon series starring Jeffrey Tambor.

 "In this post-Trump America, intersectional voices are the future of the taking our power against patriarchy," she told CNN in a statement.
 "Artmaking -- and the revolutionary power of art as a method of political explosiveness -- are my rallying cry and my current reason to live these days.
 This morning puts so much more gasoline in my engine."